jf2016GH/genome_runner/commandline/README.rst

 	for file in `find /home/mikhail/test_db/grsnp_db/hg19/ENCODE/ -maxdepth 1 ! -path /home/mikhail/test_db/grsnp_db/hg19/ENCODE/ -type d`; do GR=`basename $file`; find $file -type f -name '*.bed.gz' > enc.hg19.$GR.txt; done

 ``Analysis.Rmd`` - R code for the interpretation of the results.
 Click ``Analysis.md`` to see an example of the output.

+``Makefile.OR`` - converts detailed.txt file into a matrix of odds ratios.